We are a group of Vermont art educators dedicated to promoting the essential role the arts play in fully educating our students.

 Rebecca (Rebbie) Carleton has been teaching art to pre-K through Grade 12 Vermont Art Students since 1981.She has been an itinerant art teacher, arts administrator, gallery curator and public school art educator.
 NAEA selected her as the Eastern Region Arts Educator in 2014 and she was the 2004 Vermont Educator and a finalist for the 2004 Vermont Teacher Of the Year.
 She has been committed to promoting art education with VATA in many positions, most recently as the VT representative to NAEA leadership initiatives and as Youth Month Chair.

 Jenny Jacobson is the art teacher at the Swanton School, grades K-6, in northwestern Vermont.
-She is the newest member of VATA and has acquired the Webmaster position.
 She would love to hear from members if they would like to share their news on our social media pages.
 When she is not in the art room, you can find her roaming the hills, forests and streams of Vermont!